 The last thing you want is an office culture where employees are afraid to talk to each other face-to-face.
 When it comes to written communication, there’s always room for misinterpretation and confusion, which can detract from productivity.
 Make sure your employees have ample opportunity to get to know each other in person so they can understand their coworkers beyond their Slack icons.
 Encourage a company culture of strong interpersonal relationships, for which Slack should be an added tool, not a crutch.

-With these tips in mind, you’re ready to develop your own code of Slack etiquette.
+With these tips in mind, you’re ready to develop your own code of Slack etiquette at work.
 If you set clear standards for internal communication that align with your office culture, you won’t waste valuable time monitoring employee communications or doing damage control.

 Rachel Bolsu is a Content Marketing Specialist at Namely, the all-in-one HR, payroll, and benefits platform built for today’s employees.
 Connect with Rachel and the Namely team on Twitter, Facebook, and LinkedIn.